oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 4.2.5 Semantic Validation

+In addition to type classification, semantic validation ensures that data values are within boundaries that applications will understand.
 ... an extensible set of ...

 | ID   | Chr | Type       | Name         | Description                                       |